cdirks4/eth-global-alchemy-app/README.md

 - **Content Creators**: Can access the submissions for a specific bounty at `/bounties/[id]`, review the clips, and either approve or reject them.
 Clip creators receive feedback on their submissions, and content creators manage the approval process.

+### User Profile Viewing (`/profile/[id]`):
+- **Clip Creators**: Can visit `/profile/[id]` to view the account details of content creators.
+This page will provide information about the content creator, including their linked accounts and any relevant profile details, helping clippers understand who they are working with.

 ![IMG_1882](https://github.com/user-attachments/assets/ecbfbce5-35ef-46c3-a583-a1c35fd5ee45)
 ![IMG_1884_(copy)](https://github.com/user-attachments/assets/40f19e11-6d00-46d0-a5ea-bcfed4481001)
 ![IMG_1885](https://github.com/user-attachments/assets/745a1697-8c85-4835-8507-f8631ebbb38a)